subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 8**: Write a function that takes a person’s name and age and returns a greeting message.
 Provide a default value for the age.
 -   **Task 9**: Write a higher-order function that takes a function and a number, and calls the function that many times.
 -   **Task 10**: Write a higher-order function that takes two functions and a value, applies the first function to the value, and then applies the second function to the result.

+### Day 6: Arrays

+- **Task 1**: Create an array of numbers from 1 to 5 and log the array to the console.
+- **Task 2**: Access the first and last elements of the array and log them to the console.
+- **Task 3**: Use the `push` method to add a new number to the end of the array and log the updated array.
+- **Task 4**: Use the `pop` method to remove the last element from the array and log the updated array.
+- **Task 5**: Use the `shift` method to remove the first element from the array and log the updated array.
+- **Task 6**: Use the `unshift` method to add a new number to the beginning of the array and log the updated array.
+- **Task 7**: Use the `map` method to create a new array where each number is doubled and log the new array.
+- **Task 8**: Use the `filter` method to create a new array with only even numbers and log the new array.
+- **Task 9**: Use the `reduce` method to calculate the sum of all numbers in the array and log the result.
+- **Task 10**: Use a `for` loop to iterate over the array and log each element to the console.
+- **Task 11**: Use the `forEach` method to iterate over the array and log each element to the console.
+- **Task 12**: Create a two-dimensional array (matrix) and log the entire array to the console.
+- **Task 13**: Access and log a specific element from the two-dimensional array.

 ## Resources